Abolitionism in Brazil: Imperial period

 José Bonifácio de Andrada e Silva, in his famous representation to the Constituent Assembly of 1823, had already called slavery a "deadly cancer that threatened the foundations of the nation".

 Councilor Antônio Rodrigues Veloso de Oliveira was one of the first abolitionist voices in newly independent Brazil.
 In the words of historian Antônio Barreto do Amaral: "In his 'Memórias para o melhoramento da Província de São Paulo, aplicável em grande parte às demais províncias do Brasil (Memoirs for the improvement of the São Paulo Province, applicable in large part to the other provinces of Brazil), presented to Prince João VI in 1810, and published by the author in 1822, after enumerating and criticizing the acts of the Captains Generals that contributed to hindering the development of São Paulo, he went on to deal with the servile element and free immigration, which could contribute to the coming of European populations plagued by the ravages of Napoleon's wars.
 Councilor Veloso de Oliveira proposed that in the impossibility of establishing migratory currents, the slave trade should continue.
 However, he also proposed that the slavery of imported individuals should be restricted to ten years and that slaves' children in Brazil should be born free."

 During the Regency Period, since November 7, 1831, the Chamber of Deputies had approved and the Regency had promulgated the Feijó Law, which prohibited the trafficking of African slaves into the country, but this law was not enforced.

 In March 1845, the term of the last treaty signed between Brazil and the United Kingdom expired, and the British government decreed, in August, the Aberdeen Act.
 Named after Lord Aberdeen of the Foreign Office, the act gave the British Admiralty the right to arrest slave ships, even in Brazilian territorial waters, and to judge their captains.
 Through the act, British captains were empowered to moor Brazilian ships on the high seas and check whether they were carrying slaves.
-If they did, they had to dispose of the cargo, returning the slaves to Africa, or transfering it to British ships.
+If they did, they had to dispose of the cargo, returning the slaves to Africa, or transferring it to British ships.